 Jaigarh fort is a nearby fort, which is connected to Amber fort by an underground passage, which was used primarily as an escape route in times of war.

-Jaipur Amber Fort protects the Amber palace from enemies.
+Amber fort India protects the Amber palace from enemies.
 A small road connects the palace and the fort to the main road.

 You can enter the palace from Ganesh Gate.
 A temple is there which is dedicated to Sila Devi, goddess of the Chaitanya cult.
 The palace and nearby hills are surrounded by the magnificent fort, which is a delight to your eyes.

 Before the Amber fort’s main entry arch gate, is the Jal Mahal meaning water palace.
 This palace is situated on the Man Sagar Lake.
 The five storied palace built with built red sandstone in Rajput style of architecture, has its bottom floors submerged in water.
 Few floors stands above water.
 When the lake becomes full to its capacity, only the top floor (5th Floor) stands above water.
 There is a roof top garden on the terrace.
 This palace was used by the kings during summer months, to escape from the heat waves of Rajasthan.

 City Palace & Maharaja Sawai Man Singh II Museum

 City Palace where the Erstwhile Royal family currently resides and the adjoining Maharaja Sawai Man Singh II Museum are worth visiting.
 This museum gives you an idea of the past, when the kingdom was ruled by Royals.
 Durbar Hall with painting, Throne room, Royal Vintage Cars, Armory including Cannons, Massive Jars used to carry water on the ship when king went on a voyage to England and may other royal belongings are on display here.
 Pportraits of Maharaja Sawai Jai Singh II to Maharaja Jagat Singh, successive Maharajas of Jaipur kingdom are on display here.